barryblando/modern-workflow/README.md

   <a class="btn btn--orange btn--large" ... >
   ```

-### Responsive Images and Image resolution using srcset
+### Responsive Images and Image resolution using Resolution & Density Switching and Art Direction

 * For Mobile First Patterns to 4K Resolution and Up, I use [SIZZY](http://sizzy.co/) for Responsive Test